cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 plaintexts.

-The constructions described here presume that the relevant non-private parameters (`enc`, `pskID`, etc.) are transported between the initiator and the responder by some application making use of HPKE.
+The constructions described here presume that the relevant non-private parameters (`enc`, `pskID`, etc.) are transported between the sender and the recipient by some application making use of HPKE.

 The procedures described in this session are laid out in a Python-like pseudocode.
 The algorithms in use are left implicit.